ethanc-ec/ethanc-ec/README.md

 # About Me

 Hi!
 I'm Ethan Chang, a senior at Boston University majoring in Data Science and minoring in Business Administration & Management.
-Additionally, I'm currently a Course Assistant for CDS DS 100 and a Data Science Intern for BU Spark!.
+Additionally, I'm currently a Teaching Assistant for CDS DS 100 and a Technical Project Manager for BU Spark!
 My interests are data engineering, machine learning, and spending 3 hours to automate a three-second task.
-Additionally, I'm skilled at Python, SQL, and data analysis. <!-- Feel free to visit my <a href="https://ethanc-ec.github.io/profile-website/" target="_blank" rel="noopener noreferrer">website</a>! -->
+Additionally, I'm skilled in Python, SQL, and data analysis.

 #### 📈 GitHub Stats